Edge-IVIEW/iEdge/README.md

 - Networking: Internet access with DHCP on first boot.

-## Download and Create bootable SD card
+## Download ISO and Create bootable SD card

 This document is for the latest iEdge AI **0.1 beta release and later**.